© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Village cross at junction of Church Street and Cross Street is a scheduled monument protected by Historic England under reference 1014518.
 View the official record →

-Village cross at junction of Church Street and Cross Street is a medieval monument located in Leicestershire, England.
+The village cross at the junction of Church Street and Cross Street in Leicestershire is a medieval monument of the type commonly erected in English villages during the fourteenth to sixteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014518.

 Village cross at junction of Church Street and Cross Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014518.